Would you like to see what we have written on a subject? Use the search below.

 Now faith is the assurance of things hoped for, the conviction of things not seen.
 Heb.
 11:1, NASB

-We know how this applies to us, but to Jesus?
+We know how this applies to us, but how does it apply to Jesus?
 To live a perfect human life, Jesus had to operate in perfect faith.
-In other words, in His life on earth He had no memory or physical knowledge of His divine nature.
+In other words, in His life on earth, He had no memory or physical knowledge of His divine nature.
 Jesus had to take it on faith that He was the Son of God!

 During the days of Jesus’ life on earth, he offered up prayers and petitions with fervent cries and tears to the one who could save him from death, and he was heard because of his reverent submission.
 Son though he was, he learned obedience from what he suffered and, once made perfect, he became the source of eternal salvation for all who obey him and was designated by God to be high priest in the order of Melchizedek.
 Heb.
 5:7-10, NIV

 Going one step further, this means that Jesus did nothing on this earth that was not an act of faith in God.
 Read the Gospels.
 See all the wonderful things that Jesus did.
-Then realize that He did and said all those things on faith in the Word of the Holy Spirit quickened to Him as a true human being.
-The implication is that there is nothing that Jesus did that His followers, in the will of God, could not do.
+Then realize that He did and said all those things based on faith in the Word of the Holy Spirit quickened in Him as a true human being.
+The implication is that nothing Jesus did [except His redemptive work on the Cross] was beyond what His followers, in the will of God, could do.
 Let that sink in.

 Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father.
 And I will do whatever you ask in my name, so that the Father may be glorified in the Son.
 John 14:12-13, NIV

-So as we read and study the life of Jesus, let us keep in mind that He was operating in faith - perfect faith.
+So as we read and study the life of Jesus, let us keep in mind that He was operating in perfect faith.
 He is the example in all things.

 ...everything that does not come from faith is sin.
 Rom.
 1423, NIV